 - Ensuring that the traffic your site currently attracts performs the desired actions

 Benefits of Conversion Rate Optimisation

-Constant testing doesn’t just mean a possible increase in conversion.
-It will also lead to a better user experience.
+Constant testing doesn’t just mean a possible increase in conversion by improving the overall user experience.
 Removing barriers, simplifying forms, clarifying navigation, all these things lead to an improved customer journey and therefore making your site a better place to browse.